What Is The Compton Effect?

 The Compton Effect is merely a consequence of a collision between a high energy photon and a target (matter), generally an electron.
 As a result of this collision, there is a reduction in the energy of the photon.
 Or I can say that the wavelength of the scattered photon is increased.
 This phenomenon is also known as Compton scattering.

 |Schematic Diagram of Compton’s Experiment

 Credit: Wikimedia Commons

-See also, Top 6 Forms Of Energy And Their Examples
+See also, Top 6 Different Types of Energy with Their Examples (All New)

 Who Discovered Compton Effect?

 As the name suggests, this effect was discovered by an American physicist named Arthur Holly Compton (September 10, 1892 – March 15, 1962) at Washington University in 1923.